Bia Haddad Overcomes Injuries and Doping to Establish Tennis Elite | sneakers

 Recovered, she won ITF tournament titles the following season, but at the end of the year she fractured three vertebrae in a domestic accident.
 According to reports on a social network, “it was a silly stumble”.

-Beatriz Haddad Maia beats Sloane Stephens at the Acapulco WTA – Photo: Getty Images
+Beatriz Haddad Maia beats Sloane Stephens at the WTA in Acapulco – Photo: Getty Images

 The beginning of 2019 was positive for the Brazilian.
 At the WTA 500 in Acapulco, she beat Sloane Stephens, at the time number 4 in the world, becoming the first Brazilian to beat an athlete so highly ranked since 1969.
 S-22 and the SARM LGD-4033).